 - Teaching (further study required)

 - Artist with small business (product development alongside body of work)

 - Arts and cultural position in local government

 - Designer (further study required)

 We do recommend work experience whilst on and after completion of the course.
-MAMA have an excellent volunteer program.
+MAMA (Albury Art Gallery) has an excellent volunteer program.

 - On-campus – The majority of teaching and assessment is conducted on-campus

 - McKoy Street, Wodonga Vic (Main campus)

 Wednesdays 9am-4pm OR Wednesday evenings 6pm-9pm (part-time)

 There are no field placements associated with this course, students receive extensive and direct industry engagement during the course.
 All students have the opportunity to exhibit their work at various points throughout the year.
 All students participate in a major exhibition in November each year.
 This is an excellent opportunity to start or extend your exhibition practice for your portfolio.